michalglomsky/Nature.com-article-scraper/README.md

 # web-scraper-hyperskill
-"Web Scraper" program from Python Developer course on hyperskill.org
+"Web Scraper" program from Python Developer course on hyperskill.org, which scrapes and saves the articles from the website.